schilkp/Tonbandgeraet/README.md

 and handler written in C and designed for embedded systems.
 It requires minimal porting and configuration, and features multiple backends for gathering and transmitting traces.

-It can be used both with an RTOS or in bare-metal environments to instrument user code and track hardware events by tracing interrupts.
+It can be used both with an RTOS, or in bare-metal environments to instrument user code and track hardware events by tracing interrupts.
-Full tracing of FreeRTOS tasks and resources is also supported out-of-the box.
+Full tracing of FreeRTOS tasks and resources is also supported out-of-the-box.

 Tonbandgerät is based on a simple custom binary trace format designed to be both compact and fairly fast to encode.
 Recorded traces can be viewed in Google's in-browser perfetto after conversion with the provided CLI tool